Panel Discussion with Children's Authors and Illustrators

 How to Get and Keep Boys Reading

-Award-winning authors Jack Gantos, Jeff Kinney, Jarrett Krosoczka, Jon Scieszka, and the 2016-2017 Library of Congress National Ambassador for Young People’s Literature, Gene Luen Yang, gathered at An Unlikely Story Bookstore & Cafe in Plainville, Massachusetts on October 5, 2017 for a lively panel discussion called How to Get and Keep Boys Reading.
+Award-winning authors Gene Luen Yang, Jack Gantos, Jeff Kinney, Jarrett Krosoczka, and Jon Scieszka gathered at An Unlikely Story Bookstore & Cafe (opens in a new window) in Plainville, Massachusetts on October 5, 2017 for a lively panel discussion.
+Join them as they explore (with lots of humor, too) an important topic — How to Get and Keep Boys Reading.

 Celebrating Heroines in Fact and Fiction

+Don’t miss this other panel discussion with children’s book creators.
 Join Jeannine Atkins, Heather Lang, Ekua Holmes, Katherine Paterson, and Rita Williams-Garcia for an insightful, spirited conversation!
+Watch video ›

 About the panelists